-Santa Rosa Beach has a population of about 12,000 people, so it’s a pretty small town.
+Santa Rosa Beach, Florida has a population of about 14,000 people, so it’s a pretty small town.
 And yet, any night of the week, locals can indulge in truly world-class cuisine, an abundance of cultural events and live music performances that rival what you’ll find in much larger cities.
 As if the beautiful beaches weren’t enough, right?
 How does one little town get so darn lucky?

-For a town our size, per capita, we’re spoiled absolutely rotten by the talent that chooses to call 30A home.
+For a town our size, per capita, we’re spoiled absolutely rotten by the talent that chooses to call Scenic Highway 30A home.
 And we’re basking in every wonderful moment of it.

 Yeah, we don’t talk about those.
 Ever.

 Newcomers routinely step in this sand trap.
 They belly-up to their favorite new beach bar and eventually gripe about their employer or co-worker to anyone willing to listen.
-Of course in a regular city, this is just part of the drinking ritual, and it wouldn’t be any big deal.
+Of course in a regular city, this is just part of the therapeutic barfly ritual, and it wouldn’t be any big deal.

-The problem on 30A is that the person sitting next to them is their boss’ next-door neighbor, and the bartender is their daughter.
-In the Kevin Bacon game of 30A, we’re all ONE link away from each other, and word travels faster than Snapchat along the Coconut Telegraph.
+The problem on Scenic Highway 30A is that the person sitting next to them is their boss’ next-door neighbor, and the bartender is their daughter.
+In the Kevin Bacon game of 30A, we’re all ONE link away from each other, and word spreads faster than a TikTok video along the Coconut Telegraph.
 So, it’s always best to heed the motto of the now-defunct Smiling Fish Cafe: “BE NICE OR LEAVE.”